Geometric ergodicity of the Random Walk Metropolis with position-dependent proposal covariance: Acknowledgments

-I would like to thank Alexandros Beskos, Krzysztof \L atuszy\'{n}ski and Gareth Roberts for several useful discussions, Michael Betancourt for proofreading the paper, and Mark Girolami for general supervision and guidance.
-This work was funded by a PhD scholarship from Xerox Research Centre Europe.
+This research was supported by a UCL IMPACT PhD scholarship co-funded by Xerox Research Centre Europe and EPSRC.
+The author thanks Alexandros Beskos, Krzysztof \L atuszy\'{n}ski and Gareth Roberts for several useful discussions, Michael Betancourt for proofreading the paper, and Mark Girolami for general supervision and guidance.